timescale/docs/mst/aiven-client/create-fork.md

      avn switch <PROJECT>
     ```

-1. List the services in the `Project`:
+1. List the services in the project:

     ```bash
      avn service list